Intro. to Programming (in Python) - Spring 2025

 Python on Room 227 and Open Computer Lab machines

-Most of the room machines have Python 3 installed.
+Many of the room 227 machines have Python 3 installed.
 Use Python 3 for our class work!
 As usual for FDLTCC classroom and computer lab machines, never expect anything you leave on a machine to remain on the machine!
 Always copy your programs and other files to a USB key/drive, and label them carefully so that you can find your files later.

 Installing Python on Your Computer